hanisqistina/Hanis-Portfolio/README.md

 - Analysed results, showing a negative correlation between churn rates, subscriber retention, and NPV, providing actionable insights for business strategies to reduce churn and improve customer loyalty.
 - Recommended customer retention strategies, such as improving customer experience and utilising exit surveys, to reduce churn and optimize long-term profitability.

+#### Marketing Analytics using Google Analytics
+- Analysed audience and user reports, campaign and conversion tracking, and explorations using the Google demo account on Google Analytics.
+- Analysed trends of the E-commerce store over a period of 3 months during holidays or events.
+- Developed a deep understanding of market dynamics.
+- Utilised data to analyze conversion rates, ad performance, and customer behavior, and recommended adjustments based on actionable insights from user patterns and marketing data.
+- Identified and recommended business strategies to optimise marketing campaigns, improve website navigation for Android users, and enhance affiliate marketing efforts to drive higher revenue.
+- Analysed the efficiency of paid advertising channels and reallocated marketing spend to higher-performing channels like Paid Shopping and Referral websites, resulting in better return on investment.
+- Recognised the potential of emerging markets and formulated recommendations for targeting diverse customer bases, understanding the importance of market-specific strategies.
+- Gained experience in evaluating and selecting affiliates that align with business goals, helping to identify the most profitable partners and ensuring effective marketing campaigns.
+- Applied knowledge of user interface (UI) and user experience (UX) to recommend improvements for better customer interaction, including merchandising and enhancing brand presence to increase sales.